 Taxation of Australian Residents on "Fly In - Fly Out" (FIFO) Assignments

-Up until a decade ago, section 23AG of the ITAA granted a tax exemption in relation to income earned overseas by Australian tax residents who met certain criteria - in particular that the overseas work assignments be of at least 91 continuous days duration in a location that usually imposed income tax on that income.
+Up until about a decade ago, section 23AG of the Income Tax Assessment Act (ITAA) granted a tax exemption in relation to income earned overseas by Australian tax residents who met certain criteria - in particular overseas work assignments of at least 91 continuous days duration in a location that usually imposed income tax on that income.
 However, poorly thought through changes to s23AG were made back in 2009 which severely limited the scope of the tax exemption to Aid and charitable organisations, as well as certain Government workers (for example, defence and police force personnel deployed overseas).

 Individuals working for aid, charitable and government organisations who believe they still fall within the scope of s23AG need to meet a number of criteria: